HaojunYu1998/UltraDet/ReadMe.md

 ## Requirments

-The whole project is based on [detectron2](https://github.com/facebookresearch/detectron2), which is used as a package.
+The whole project is based on [detectron2](https://github.com/facebookresearch/detectron2).

 ## Installation